Differentiability of the pressure in non-compact spaces

 \begin{thanks} {We would like to thank Natalia Jurga, Paulo Varandas and An\'ibal Velozo for many interesting comments and suggestions.
+Also, we thank the referee for a careful reading and many comments and suggestions that improved the article.
 G.I.\ was partially supported by Proyecto Fondecyt 1190194 and by CONICYT PIA ACT172001} \end{thanks}

 {\href{giommi@mat.uc.cl}{giommi@mat.uc.cl}} \urladdr{\url{http://http://www.mat.uc.cl/~giommi/}}

 {\href{mailto:m.todd@st-andrews.ac.uk}{m.todd@st-andrews.ac.uk}} \urladdr{\url{http://www.mcs.st-and.ac.uk/~miket/}}